Sorbet

 The comment-based syntax uses RBS syntax.
 RBS is an alternative annotation syntax for Ruby.
 The headline features of RBS:

-- RBS supports certain enticing features, like method overloading and duck types.
+• RBS supports certain enticing features, like duck typing.

 However, there are a number of problems which mean that RBS syntax has a second-class position in Sorbet: